 Logic Models & Measuring What Matters

 Are you starting a new program?
 New to evaluation?
-Join us to create a logic model that will guide how you evaluate your program.
+Join us to create or improve an existing logic model that will guide how you evaluate your program.

 The Center for Nonprofit Excellence often takes photos during our trainings to share on social media.
 If you prefer not to be photographed, please let us know in the Special Needs field when you register.